Robyn J. Barst Pediatric Research and Mentoring Fund

 Why research in pediatric pulmonary hypertension matters

 Three decades ago, pediatric cardiologist Dr. Robyn Barst and other pioneer researchers helped to move pulmonary hypertension toward its first treatment in 1996.
 Before the FDA approved that first drug, survivability was 2.8 years for 50% of patients.
-Research has led to now twelve treatments for pulmonary hypertension — only two of the 7,000 identified rare diseases have more treatments.
+Research has led to now 14 treatments for pulmonary hypertension.
 Unfortunately, there is still no approved treatment for children with PH.